i4pg/etch-a-sketch/README.md

-# etch-e-sketch
+# etch-a-sketch

 Browser version of something between a sketchpad and an Etch-A-Sketch.

 ## Demo

-You can try it online [here](https://i4pg.github.io/etch-e-sketch/).
+You can try it online [here](https://i4pg.github.io/etch-a-sketch/).

 ## Features